Pathfinder - The Monk Handbook

 - Dragon Style: A grab bag of bonuses and buffs,

 Dragon Style is decent, but not spectacular.
+The bonus damage only applies to

 - Earth Child Style: Unless you fight a huge number of